inductivekickback/cred/README.md

 ```
 $ python3 cred.py --sec_tag 1234 --psk_ident nrf-123456789012345 --psk CAFEBABE
 ```
 If PEM or CRT files are required then they are specified by file path instead of pasted onto the command line.
 If more than one sec_tag is required then they can be added by writing the first hex file to a file and then using that file as an input on successive iterations.
-Here the second invocation uses the hex file from the first to program the SoC:
+Here the second invocation adds to the hex file from the first and then writes to the SoC:
 ```
 $ python3 cred.py --sec_tag 1234 --psk_ident nrf-123456789012345 --psk CAFEBABE -o multi_cred.hex
 $ python3 cred.py --sec_tag 3456 -i multi_cred.hex --CA_cert_path ca_file.crt